-The Sub-Committee also met on 1 March 2016 to consider the outcome of an investigation into a complaint under the Code.
+The Sub-Committee also met on 1 March 2016 and 21 and 22 March 2016 to consider the outcome of investigations into complaints under the Code.

 7. Complaints under the Code of Conduct for Members and Co-opted Members

 During 2015/2016, 15 complaints of potential breaches of the Code of Conduct were received.